Boko Haram insurgency: 2013

-Government offensive
+On 8 February 2013 gunmen killed at least nine polio vaccinators in Kano.
+On 18 March, a suicide car bomber rammed a bus in Kano, killing over 20 people.
+On 16 and 17 April, dozens of civilians were killed during a battle in Baga between Boko Haram and the Nigerian Army.

-In May, Nigerian government forces launched an offensive in the Borno region in an attempt to dislodge Boko Haram fighters after a state of emergency was called on 14 May.
-The state of emergency – which was still in force in May 2014 – applied to the states of Borno, Yobe, and Adamawa in northeastern Nigeria.
+In May 2013, government forces launched an offensive in the Borno region in an attempt to dislodge Boko Haram fighters after a state of emergency was called.
+The state of emergency applied to the states of Borno, Yobe, and Adamawa.
 The offensive had initial success, but the Boko Haram rebels were able to regain their strength.

-Attacks
+Several authors have cited the frailty of the Nigerian security system and corruption in the management of the military as some of the factors that allowed Boko Haram to regain their strength during this period.

-On 8 February, gunmen killed at least nine polio vaccinators in Kano.
-On 18 March, a suicide car bomber rammed a bus in Kano, killing over 20 people.
-On 16 and 17 April, dozens of civilians were killed during a battle in Baga, Borno, between Boko Haram and the Nigerian Army.
-On 6 July, Boko Haram massacred 42 students in Yobe, bringing the school year to an early end in the state.
+On 6 July, Boko Haram massacred 42 students in Yobe, bringing the school year to an early end.
 On 5 August, Boko Haram launched dual attacks on Bama and Malam Fatori, leaving 35 dead.
 On 11 August, Boko Haram killed 44 people in a mass shooting at a mosque in Konduga, Borno.
 On 6 October, the Nigerian Army won a battle against Boko Haram in Damboa, Borno.
 On 2 November in Borno, gunmen attacked a convoy returning from a wedding, killing over 30 people.

 2014

 Chibok kidnapping and ambush

-On 15 April, Boko Haram terrorists abducted about 276 teenage female pupils from a secondary school in Chibok in Borno.
+On 15 April 2014, terrorists abducted about 276 teenage female pupils from a secondary school in Chibok, Borno.
 The abduction was widely attributed to Boko Haram.
 It was reported that the group had taken the girls to neighbouring Cameroon and Chad where they were to be sold into marriages at a price below a dollar each.
 The abduction of another eight girls was reported later.
 These kidnappings raised public protests, with some protesters holding placards bearing the Twitter tag #BringBackOurGirls, which had caught international attention.

-The Guardian reported that the British Royal Air Force conducted Operation Turus in Nigeria in April in response to the Chibok kidnapping.
-A source involved with the operation told The Observer that "The girls were located in the first few weeks of the RAF mission", and that "We [RAF] offered to rescue them, but the Nigerian government declined", this was because it viewed any action to be taken as a "national issue", and for it to be resolved by Nigerian intelligence and security services, the source added that the girls were then tracked by the aircraft as they were dispersed into progressively smaller groups over the following months.
+The Guardian reported that the British Royal Air Force (RAF)conducted Operation Turus in response to the Chibok kidnapping.
+A source involved with the operation told The Observer "The girls were located in the first few weeks of the RAF mission", and "We [RAF] offered to rescue them, but the Nigerian government declined", this was because it viewed any action to be taken as a "national issue", and for it to be resolved by Nigerian intelligence and security services, the source added that the girls were then tracked by the aircraft as they were dispersed into progressively smaller groups over the following months.
 Several countries pledged support to the Nigerian government and to help their military with intelligence gathering on the whereabouts of the girls and the operational camps of Boko Haram.
 On 13–14 May, Boko Haram ambushed Nigerian soldiers who were searching for the kidnapped girls.